ibm-cloud-docs/appid/istio.md

 | `serviceName` | `string` | Yes | The name of Kubernetes service in the Policy namespace that you want to protect. |
 | `paths` | `array[Path Object]` | Yes | A list of path objects that define the endpoints that you want to protect.
 If not specified, all paths are protected. |
 {: class="simple-tab-table"}
-{: caption="Table 2.
-Understanding the service object components" caption-side="top"}
+{: caption="Understanding the service object components" caption-side="top"}
 {: #service-object}
 {: tab-title="Service object"}
 {: tab-group="objects"}